-Here are 5 things you will likely experience upon walking into your school compound on judgment day.
+Here are 5 things you’ll likely experience on judgment day.

 #1.
 You will be extremely nervous

-It’s guaranteed that you’ll be jittery with nerves as you make your way to school to collect your results, while the lack of sleep from the night before was no help either.
+You’ll probably feel nervous and jittery as you head to school or load the results screen online.
 But don’t worry!
 It’s perfectly normal to be a ball of anxiety, with wild thoughts about the outcome of your grades running through your mind.

 “Will I crumble to the ground in dramatic despair?
 Will my parents disown me?”